 - Use fresh coffee beans.

-- Use the best coffee grinder for your budget.
+- Use a good small coffee grinder for your budget.

 - Have a machine that outputs a consistent and reliable 9 bars of pressure.